TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 In the last section you have seen how to edit a blog object with a form.
 Now we will show you how to create a new blog object with a form.
 Also for creating a blog object two actions are involved.
-The :methodname:`newAction` shows a form for creating an object and the :methodname:`createAction` finally stores the object.
+The :method:`newAction` shows a form for creating an object and the :method:`createAction` finally stores the object.

-The only difference to the editing of an object is that the :methodname:`newAction` is not always given an argument: when first displaying the form it is logical that there is no object available to be displayed.
+The only difference to the editing of an object is that the :method:`newAction` is not always given an argument: when first displaying the form it is logical that there is no object available to be displayed.
 Therefore the argument must be marked as optional.